-The intuitive reason, why this should be so, is simple: the top line of the desired truth table needs to have the value False; but the top line of any truth table for a scheme which only contains $\lor$ will always be True.
-The same is true for $\land$ , $\rightarrow$ , and $\leftrightarrow$ .
+The intuitive reason, why this should be so, is simple: the top line of the desired truth table needs to have the value False; but the top line of any truth table for a scheme which only contains \vee will always be True.
+The same is true for \wedge , \rightarrow , and \leftrightarrow .

-'V', ' $\wedge$ ', ' $\rightarrow$ ', and ' $\leftrightarrow$ ' are not expressively adequate by themselves.
+' \vee ', ' \wedge ', ' \rightarrow ', and ' \leftrightarrow ' are not functionally complete by themselves.